 The monster does not come walking often.
-This time it comes to Connor, and it asks for the one thing Connor cannot bring himself to do.
+This time it comes to Conor, and it asks for the one thing Conor cannot bring himself to do.
 Tell the truth.
 This is a very touching story about a boy who feels very damaged, guilty and mostly angry.
 He struggles at school with bullies, and pity looks from everyone, and at home with his mother's sickness.
-Will Connor overcome his problems?
+Will Conor overcome his problems?
 Will everything be okay?
-Will Connor be able to speak the truth?
+Will Conor be able to speak the truth?

 One of the most emotionally powerfully films I've seen in a while